 I hope you were able to get a good workout in yesterday!
-I personally got out and did a 1.5 hour spin on the bike (210 watts) and a 40-minute moderate run (278 watts) on Zwift.
-Based off of all the goals many of you sent me, I'm sure you guys did more than me.
+I personally did a 40-minute moderate run (278 watts).
 What was your workout yesterday?
-Email me at firstname.lastname@example.org and let me know if you had an awesome session.
+Email me at email@example.com and let me know if you had an awesome session.

 There are two ways I like to keep my training simple.
 I make sure I stay in one zone during my steady state workouts, and I check my power trends daily to ensure I am improving.

 Pacing properly in workouts and races is hard, even for veteran athletes.
 Many athletes go out much too fast at the start and pay the price in the second half of the race by having to significantly slow down.
 We see this over and over again.
 Consistent pacing is they key to hitting a PR.